sematext/docs/docs/integration/hadoop.md

 #### Chart: ResourceManager Queue Containers
 Metric Name | Metric Description
 --- | ---
-containers allocated |
-containers released |
-containers pending |
-containers reserved |
+containers allocated | Current number of allocated containers containers released | Total number of released containers containers pending | Current pending resource requests that are not yet fulfilled by the scheduler containers reserved | Current number of reserved containers

 #### Chart: JobTracker Queue Running
 Metric Name | Metric Description
 --- | ---
-running 0 |
-running 60 |
-running 300 |
-running 1440 |
+running 0 | Current number of running applications whose elapsed time are less than 60 minutes running 60 | Current number of running applications whose elapsed time are between 60 and 300 minutes running 300 | Current number of running applications whose elapsed time are between 300 and 1440 minutes running 1440 | Current number of running applications elapsed time are more than 1440 minutes

 #### Chart: ResourceManager Queue Applications
 Metric Name | Metric Description
 --- | ---
-applications completed |
-applications failed |
-applications killed |
-applications pending |
-applications running |
-applications submitted |
+applications completed | Total number of completed applications applications failed | Total number of failed applications applications killed | Total number of killed applications applications pending | Current number of applications that have not yet been assigned by any containers applications running | Current number of running applications applications submitted | Total number of submitted applications

 #### Chart: ResourceManager Queue Status
 Metric Name | Metric Description
 --- | ---
-active applications |
-active users |
-allocated MB |
-available MB |
-pending MB |
-reserved MB |
+active applications | Current number of active applications active users | Current number of active users allocated MB | Current allocated memory in MB available MB | Current available memory in MB pending MB | Current pending memory resource requests in MB that are not yet fulfilled by the scheduler reserved MB | Current reserved memory in MB